Puffins in Iceland

 This is probably the safest place to see puffins in Iceland.

-Gateways and viewing platforms have been built so travelers can enjoy the birds without having to fear any incident.
+Gateways and viewing platforms have been built so travelers can enjoy the birds without having to fear any accidents.

 Photo: Lindarbakki is one of the last standing turf house in Iceland

 You can also visit Lindarbakki turf house.
 This small, beautiful little house is a famous attraction in Borgarfjordur area.
-It is own by an old woman who only live in here during summer.
+It is owned by an old woman who only lives in here during summer.

-We love this place because it's a part of Icelandic heritage.
+We love this place because it's a part of the Icelandic heritage.

 This island is the nothernmost point in Iceland.
-This place is so special as it is crossed by the Arctic Circle, and that's incredible!
-Inhabited by around 100 people and one million seabirds, this place is worth the detour.
+The arctic circle passes through this island, that means you can cross the arctic there!
+Inhabited by around 100 people and one million seabirds, this place is definitely worth the detour.